 In today’s blog, we hope to keep your attention as we dive into the essence of dramatic irony, its various forms, and how you can use it effectively in your own writing!

-What is Dramatic Irony in Storytelling?
+What is Dramatic Irony?
+(Definition)

 The simplest definition is that dramatic irony occurs when the audience is privy to information that one or more characters in the story are unaware of.
 It’s this discrepancy between audience and characters that allows the audience to develop a deeper connection to the narrative.